robotique-ecam/cdfr/src/assurancetourix/assurancetourix/Readme.md

 ### Simulation mode :

 - Fetches its settings from a yml file,
-- Determines poses (positions/orientations) of allies and publish them on a topic named by "topic_for_allies_position" parameter in the yml configuration file,
+- Extracts poses (positions/orientations) from webots of allies and publish them on a topic named by "topic_for_allies_position" parameter in the yml configuration file,
 - Simulates a back and forth movement of an enemy in the middle of the table and publish it on a topic named by "topic_for_gradient_layer" parameter in the yml configuration file.

 ## Build it